BuildEmpire/apartment/README.md

 }
 ```

-This will create the apartment and run all the migrations.
-For an application with a large set of migrations this might
-best be done within a background job.
+This will create the apartment/schema and run all the migrations.
+For an application with a large set of migrations this might best be done within a background job.

 Seeding Data to a new Apartment
 -------------------------------